 My nephew and his bride asked me to photograph their wedding, and I captured a candid snapshot of this tired young lady after the reception.
 Everything about the photo — her expression, her perfect pose, the soft back-light — said “Paint this!”
 The shirred chiffon of her dress looked like brush strokes already, so that part was especially fun to render in paint.

-2018; acrylic on stretched canvas; 22″ x 28″; $616 (Frame is included if you like at no extra charge, but be advised that it sustained some minor damage to the underside of the bottom corners in transit to a juried show).
 You probably noticed that the color is different in the two photos.
 This painting appears different in different light — warmer in incandescent, cooler in fluorescent, and daylight brings out all of the colors.

 A folk art style feathered friend painted from childhood memories.
 Flocks of little black and white birds like this one used to visit our bird feeder during the winters when I was a kid.

-painted 1989, restored by the artist 2016; acrylic on canvas mounted to panel; 9″ x 12″; $118 framed as shown.
 (Those diagonal lines in the photo showing the frame are just a problem with the photo editing that I couldn’t figure out — no actual ridges in the paint.)

 Acrylic on canvas mounted to wood panel.
 9 x 12 inches.
 Black painted solid wood frame with sawtooth hanger is 13 1/2 x 16 1/2 inches.